KhiopsML/khiops-doc/docs/setup/quickstart.md

 ## Auto Feature Engineering as simple as writting a dictionnary

-[Feature Engineering][Auto_feature_engineering] aimes to build a training set from multi-table data, by summarizing the useful information from the secondary tables.
+[Feature Engineering][Auto_feature_engineering] aims to build a training set from multi-table data, by summarizing the useful information from the secondary tables.
 For example, let's consider multi-table data where the root table describes the customers of a telecom operator (with one record per customer) and the secondary tables each describe call details, services used, contracts (with a varying number of records per customer).
 In this case, the *``call rate to foreign countries''* could be a useful aggregate for predicting customer churn.

 [Auto_feature_engineering]: /learn/autofeature_engineering